openach/docker-openach/README.md

 Open your web browser and point to http://localhost/ or https://localhost/

 The API would then be located at: http://localhost/api/ or https://localhost/api/

+### Production Notes
+When you first run "docker-compose up -d", a new encryption key will be generated for your data, and saved as config/security.php.
+An empty SQ
+Lite database will be created as runtime/db/openach.db, and a database config file saved as config/db.php.
+Subsequently, whenever you run dock er-compose from the openach-docker folder, your OpenACH install will use these configs and database.
+If you are using the Docker image as a pr oduction environment, you will want to regularly back up config/ and runtime/db/, as your production data depends on these two folders - one fo r the encryption keys and the other for the database itself.

+#### Migrating Data
+To migrate your config and data to a new host, simply pull a fresh copy of the openach/docker-openach project from GitHub, build the image (if it hasn't been previously built on your server), and copy the config/ and runtime/ folders from your other installation.

+#### Security
+Your Docker container exposes both port 80 (http) and port 443 (https).
+Be sure to set up appropriate firewall rules on your host machine to protect traffic to these ports.
+Also, be aware that the config/security.php file contains your encryption key for your data - protect it and your machine accordingly.